 STRUCTURE, BUSINESS, AND SUPPLY CHAINS

 Goodyear is one of the world’s largest tyre companies.
-It manufactures its products in 57 manufacturing facilities in 23 countries and has marketing operations in almost every country around the world.
-It employs approximately 72,000 full-time and temporary associates worldwide.
+It manufactures its products in 57 manufacturing facilities in 23 countries.
+It employs approximately 74,000 people worldwide.
 Its two Innovation Centres in Akron, Ohio and Colmar-Berg, Luxembourg strive to develop state-of-the-art products and services that set the technology and performance standard for the industry.
 For more information about Goodyear and its products, go to www.goodyear.com/corporate.

 Goodyear’s end-to-end supply chain is comprised of suppliers based throughout the world that provide a wide range of products and services related to the development, manufacturing, marketing and distribution of tyres for most applications.